 Samsung Galaxy S10 release date

-We're expecting Samsung to follow tradition and announce the Galaxy S10 during the first quarter of 2019: most likely around the start of March or the end of February, and the annual Mobile World Congress show in Barcelona.
+We're expecting Samsung to follow tradition and announce the Galaxy S10 during the first quarter of 2019: most likely around the end of February or the start of March, at the annual Mobile World Congress show in Barcelona.

 We know that MWC 2019 kicks off on 25 February, and with the press day usually a day earlier than that, it's a sensible bet that the Galaxy S10 is going to get its grand unveiling on Sunday 24 February.